Fortress-Blast/Fortress-Blast/README.md

 ------------

 1) Install [Rest in Pawn](https://github.com/ErikMinekus/sm-ripext/releases/tag/1.0.6) and extract the .zip file into your server.
-2) Install [More Colors](https://forums.alliedmods.net/showthread.php?t=185016) and extract the .inc file into *tf\addons\sourcemod\scripting*.
-3) Download the Fortress Blast .zip file from [the releases page](https://github.com/Fortress-Blast/Fortress-Blast/releases) and extract the contents of the *tf* folder into your server's *tf* folder.
+2) Download the Fortress Blast .zip file from [the releases page](https://github.com/Fortress-Blast/Fortress-Blast/releases) and extract the contents of the *tf* folder into your server's *tf* folder.
-4) You can download extra pre-made .json files from the [maps repository](https://github.com/Fortress-Blast/Fortress-Blast-Maps) or create your own.
+3) You can download extra pre-made .json files from the [maps repository](https://github.com/Fortress-Blast/Fortress-Blast-Maps) or create your own.
-5) It would greatly help this plugin thrive if you could add 'fortressblast' to the tags list of your server.
+4) It would greatly help this plugin thrive if you could add 'fortressblast' to the tags list of your server.

 Commands (in chat, replace *sm_* with *!*)
 --------

 - `sm_fortressblast` - Opens the Fortress Blast help menu.
-- `sm_setpowerup <player> <number>` - Sets a player's powerup by ID number.
+- `sm_setpowerup <player> <0-6>` - Sets a player's powerup by ID number.
 Only users with the Z flag can use this command.

 ConVars
 -------